 Von Neumann was a brilliant student, impressing his professors from an early age.
-By the time he was 19, he published two significant This stamp is from the 2005 mathematical papers and provided the modern definition for ordinal numbers.
-Von Neumann was particularly fond of mathematics, but his father wanted him to pursue a more lucrative career, so he encouraged him to study chemical engineering.
+By the time he was 19, he published two significant American Scientists Issue. mathematical papers and provided the modern definition for ordinal numbers.
+Von Neumann was particularly fond of mathematics, but his father wanted him to purse a more lucrative career, so he encouraged him to study chemical engineering.
 Von Neumann then earned his PhD in mathematics at the same time as he earned his chemical engineering degree.